ToeFungi/metrics/README.md

 **HTTP**

+It is important to note that all of these variables are by default and can be reconfigured in the `docker-compose.yaml` file.

 | Variable      | Value                 |
 |---------------|-----------------------|
 | URL           | http://influxdb:8086  |

 **InfluxDB Details**

+It is important to note that all of these variables are by default and can be reconfigured in the `docker-compose.yaml` file.

 | Variable      | Value                 |
 |---------------|-----------------------|